Selling property: should you do-it-yourself or use an estate agent?

 Some estate agents will also liaise with conveyancers and/or solicitors on your behalf.

-On the other hand, you may be interested in selling your property on your own.
+On the other hand, you may be interested in selling your house without an estate agent.
 You could do this offline, such as by placing an advertisement in a print newspaper or spreading the news through word of mouth.
 However, people can also list their property online on their own nowadays, without the help of a traditional estate agent.

 By selling online, you could: